ethankennerly/climate-champion/design.md

     1. [ ] Same image on CO2 background as grass.
 1. Align places to an isometric grid.
 1. Reproduction.
-    1. Have Three Or More Children: Doubles every station in 30 years.
+    1. Have Three Or More Children: Doubles every place in 30 years.
         1. Resets to default.
         1. After 80 years, toggler per capita disappears.
             1. Extract reproduction toggle to toggles per capita.